sergioalexo/sergioalexo/README.md

-# SRGIO ALEXO — Personal Website
+# SERGIO ALEXO — Personal Website

-Official website of **SRGIO ALEXO** — Winnipeg-based DJ and artist focused on groovy house and melodic elements.
+Official website of **SERGIO ALEXO** — Winnipeg-based DJ and artist focused on groovy house and melodic elements.

 ---